MarkAdell/my_articles/to_do_lists/README.md

 # To-Do Lists for the Rescue

-In this article, I am going to share my personal experience about the benefits of using to-do lists and share some tips that I formulated over time which helped me use my to-do lists effectively.
+In this article, I'm going to share my personal experience about the benefits of using to-do lists and share some tips that I formulated over time which helped me use my to-do lists effectively.

-I am aware that there are countless resources throughout the internet on topics related to to-do lists, and time management in general.
+I'm aware that there are countless resources throughout the internet on topics related to to-do lists, and time management in general.
 However, I believe that sharing personal experiences always adds new perspectives.
-I did not do any research before or during writing this article, because I want to guarantee that everything I write here is based on my own experience.
+I didn't do any research before or during writing this article, because I want to guarantee that everything I write here is based on my own experience.

 ## Why should we use to-do lists?

 My life before using to-do lists has been very messy.
 To-do lists helped me bring more order to my life, be more productive, overcome procrastination, start achieving my goals, and more.

-Let's talk about the benefits of using to-do lists and why relying on our brains is not a good idea.
+Let's talk about the benefits of using to-do lists and why relying on our brains isn't a good idea.

 ### Our brains are unreliable

 #### Limited Memory

 You can barely use your memory to remember today's tasks, and even for that it sometimes fails you and drops things.
-Then for instance, how about if you want to keep track of tasks that need to be done in the short/long term?
+Then, for instance, how about if you want to keep track of tasks that need to be done in the short/long term?
 This list can become long and relying on your memory will be unpractical.

-By using to-do lists, you do not need to use your memory at all.
+By using to-do lists, you don't need to use your memory at all.

 #### Overwhelm

-Even if you manage to keep all the tasks in your memory, you will probably get overwhelmed by their amount, the size of each task, and the fact that you do not have a clear idea about their priorities or the order in which you should execute them.
+Even if you manage to keep all the tasks in your memory, you will probably get overwhelmed by their amount, the size of each task, and the fact that you don't have a clear idea about their priorities or the order in which you should execute them.
 So you likely end up doing nothing.

 By using to-do lists, you can organize the tasks in multiple lists, set their priorities and their order, and break down big tasks into smaller manageable ones.
 All this eliminates the possibility of getting overwhelmed.